khaors/geocompr/main.md

 ```

 This allows plotting the desire lines along which many short car journeys take place alongside likely routes traveled by cars, with the width of the routes proportional to the number of car journeys that could potentially be replaced.
-The code below results in Figure \@ref(fig:routes), which demonstrates along which routes people are driving short distances:^[
+The code below results in Figure \@ref(fig:routes), which demonstrates along which routes people are driving short distances^[
 In this plot the origins of the red routes and black desire lines are not identical.
 This is because zone centroids rarely lie on the route network: instead the route originate from the transport network node nearest the centroid.
 Note also that routes are assumed to originate in the zone centroids, a simplifying assumption which is used in transport models to reduce the computational resources needed to calculate the shortest path between all combinations of possible origins and destinations [@hollander_transport_2016].
-]
+]:

 ```r